novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-49.md

 She must be waiting for the right moment.

-"Just wait a bit.
-You might get some good news."
+"Just hold on a moment.
+You may soon receive some pleasing news."

 "Thank you for letting me know."

-"Not at all.
-Personally, I hope 【Jungle】's portal site does well.
-That way, our 【Seorabeol Hotel】 can gain more advertising benefits."
+"Don't mention it.
+Personally, I am quite hopeful that 【Jungle】's portal site thrives.
+Should that occur, our 【Seorabeol Hotel】 stands to reap considerable advertising advantages."

 "Ah, that's right.
 Then I'll tell my staff to increase the exposure frequency."

-"Could you... do that?"
+"Would you... do that for me?"

 "Of course.
 Having received such good information, it's only right to do so."